 Theorem \ref{thm:fed_TD_on} shows that federated TD-learning with linear function approximation enjoys a linear speedup with respect to the number of agents.
 Compared to the convergence bound of general stochastic approximation in \eqref{eq:general_stoch_conver}, the bound in Theorem \ref{thm:fed_TD_on} has three differences.
-Firstly, the variance term which is proportional to the step size $\alpha$ is divided with the number of agents $\na$.
+Firstly, the variance term that is proportional to the step size $\alpha$ is divided by the number of agents $\na$.
 This will allow us to control the variance (and hence improve sample complexity) by employing more number of agents.
-Secondly, we have an extra term which is zero with perfect synchronization $K=1$.
-Although this term is not divided with $\na$, but it is proportional to $\alpha^2$, which is one order higher than the variance term in \eqref{eq:general_stoch_conver}.
-Finally, the last term is of the order $\tilde{\mathcal{O}}(\alpha^3)$, which can be handled by choosing small enough step size.
+Secondly, we have an extra term that is zero with perfect synchronization $K=1$.
+Although this term is not divided with $\na$, it is proportional to $\alpha^2$, which is one order higher than the variance term in \eqref{eq:general_stoch_conver}.
+Finally, the last term is of the order $\tilde{\mathcal{O}}(\alpha^3)$, which can be handled by choosing a small enough step size.

 Furthermore, according to the choice of $\sync$ in Theorem \ref{thm:fed_TD_on}, after $T$ iterations, the communication cost of federated TD is $T/K={\na}$.
-However, by employing federated TD-learning in the naive setting where all the agents communicate with the central server at every time step, the communication cost will be $\mathcal{O}(T)$.
-Hence, we observe that by carefully tuning the hyper parameters of federated TD, we can significantly reduce the communication cost of the overall algorithm, while not loosing performance in terms of the sample complexity.
+However, by employing federated TD-learning in the naive setting where all agents communicate with the central server at every time step, the communication cost will be $\mathcal{O}(T)$.
+Hence, we observe that by carefully tuning the hyper parameters of federated TD-learning, we can significantly reduce the communication cost of the overall algorithm, while not losing performance in terms of the sample complexity.

-Finally, federated TD-learning Algorithm \ref{alg:TD-learning} preserves the privacy of the agents.
-In particular, since the single agents only require to share their parameters $\bv_{t+1}^i$, the central server will not be exposed to the state-action-reward trajectory generated by each agent.
+Finally, the federated TD-learning Algorithm \ref{alg:TD-learning} preserves the privacy of agents.
+In particular, since single agents only need to share their parameters $\bv_{t+1}^i$, the central server will not be exposed to the state-action-reward trajectory generated by each agent.
 This can be essential in some applications where privacy is an issue \cite{mothukuri21privacyFL_elsevier, truex19privacyFL_acm}.
 Examples of such applications include autonomous driving \cite{liang19fed_transfer_RL_arxiv, zhao21IoV_FedRL_ICC}, Internet of Things (IoT) \cite{nguyen21FL_IoT_arxiv, ren19FL_IoT_ieee, wang2020fedRL_ieeeIoT}, and cloud robotics \cite{liu19lifelong_fedRL_ieee, xu2021multi}.